NewAlexandria/leadership_readme/remote-work.md

 If in-person attendance of meeting 'auditors' seems important, try to follow these two UX principles:

 * Do not type loudly on other work, which disrupts everyone with the awareness you are not paying attention.
-Even if this means you must type slower, that is the cost of the courtesy, and support of the team.
+Even if this means you must type slowely or delicately, that is the cost of the courtesy, and support of the team.
 * Sit at the edges of the room.
 Avoid taking a central seat, which will implicitly make you a central member of the meeting.
 Aim to be a fly on the wall.

 #### Have a Role
 For those that are not auditing, it will help to understand their role in the meeting.
 If anyone is unsure, look to what assignment they will get as a result of the meeting.
+If they won't participate in assignment or prioritization, reconsider 'if' and 'what' the value of them attending.

 In an ideal world, each person attending a meeting could have their expected role sketched out in the meeting's agenda.
 This generally wouldn't happen for several reasons, but it's a [gedanken](https://en.wikipedia.org/wiki/Thought_experiment) to help refine the efficiency of meetings.

 ----

 ### Agenda

 Use the calendar invite strategically, as a 'micro-document,' to set the meeting for success.

 1. Almost without exception, use the calendar invite to bullet-point-outline the scope of the meeting.  **This is very important to setting the context and expectations**.